MatiasNAmendola/slimpower-slim/README.md

     // Init
     public function init() {
-        // do things now that app, request and response are set.
+        // Do things now that app, request and response are set.
     }
 }
 ```

-##Usage - Json Middleware
+## Usage - Json Middleware

 To include the middleware and view you just have to load them using the default _Slim_ way.
 Read more about Slim Here (https://github.com/codeguy/Slim#getting-started)